Frequently Asked Questions

 Which funeral homes are included?

-We currently aggregate from Steeles Memorial Chapel and Benjamin's Park Memorial Chapel in Toronto, and Paperman & Sons in Montreal.
+We currently aggregate from Steeles Memorial Chapel, Benjamin's Park Memorial Chapel, and Misaskim in Toronto, and Paperman & Sons in Montreal.
 We plan to add more funeral homes serving the Jewish community over time.

 How often is the information updated?